raspberrypi/documentation/configuration/device-tree.md

 <a name="part1.1"></a>
 ### 1.1: Basic DTS syntax

 Device Trees are usually written in a textual form known as Device Tree Source (DTS) and stored in files with a `.dts` suffix.
 DTS syntax is C-like, with braces for grouping and semicolons at the end of each line.
-Note that DTS requires semicolons after closing braces - think of C `struct`s rather than functions.
+Note that DTS requires semicolons after closing braces: think of C `struct`s rather than functions.
 The compiled binary format is referred to as Flattened Device Tree (FDT) or Device Tree Blob (DTB), and is stored in `.dtb` files.

 The following is a simple tree in the `.dts` format: